 "Grangemouth was founded by Sir Lawrence Dundas in 1768 as a result of the construction of the Forth and Clyde Canal.
-Originally referred to as Sealock by workers brought in to labor on the canal digging and lock constructions, [4] the name referred to the Forth and Clyde Canal connection to the sea and where it flowed into the River Forth.
-This township name was never approved by the founders.
+Originally referred to as Sealock by workers brought in to labor on the canal digging and lock constructions, ^[4] the name referred to the Forth and

-&lt;sup>1 Among editors are highly reputable philatelists: Ebbe Eldrup, Jørgen Steen Larsen and Ole Svinth.
+1 Among editors are highly reputable philatelists: Ebbe Eldrup, Jørgen Steen Larsen and Ole Svinth.